Home > NLP Exercises > General NLP Exercises > NLP Motivation Exercise - Get Motivated with NLP!

 Direction

 So now you should have a list of the differences between the two representations.
-The next step is to work out which of the differences are key to creating the feeling of motivation.
+The next step in this NLP motivation exercise is to work out which of the differences are key to creating the feeling of motivation.

 So, returning to the unmotivated image, take each of the differing submodalities one at a time, change the submodality to match the submodality in the motivated representation.